Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold'

 These are light-loving plants, growing best in full sun but also grow in light shade or partial shade.
 They grow best in warmer environments—plant in an area of your garden that gets 6 hours of sunlight a day.

 The best way to water these plants is to use the "soak and dry" method.
 Get the soil completely wet and then wait until the soil is dry before watering again.
 Phedimus are drought-tolerant, so they bear well if you neglect them for a while.

 Learn more at How to Grow and Care for Phedimus.

-Phedimus kamtschaticum var. floriferum 'Weihenstephaner Gold' is a cultivar of Phedimus kamtschaticum var. floriferum.
+Phedimus kamtschaticus var. floriferum 'Weihenstephaner Gold' is a cultivar of Phedimus kamtschaticus var. floriferum.